Inocxh/splay-top-tree-bench/README.md

 Benchmarking scripts and datageneration tools for SplayTopTrees

 ## Requirements
-The has been run with the following software.
+The following software is required to run this software:
 -   cmake version 3.31.5
 -   rustc 1.84.1
 -   cargo 1.84.1